 erything is a Thing by making all objects directly inherit from Thing.
 Attributes and Relations were stored in slots (just like Ruby and Smalltalk), and accessed by Methods.
-Because the system needed to be adaptable, we designed it much like a dynamic language, so that when a method was invoked1, the meta-class was responsible for dispatching it to the appropriate handler.
+Because the system needed to be adaptable, we designed it much like a dynamic language, so that when a method was invoked, the meta-class was responsible for dispatching it to the appropriate handler.
 This meant that the meaning of a method call of an instance was given by its meta-class.

-We are dealing with three levels here: (M_1) the instance, (M_2) its class and (M_3) its meta-class.
+We are dealing with three levels here: $(M_1)$ the instance, $(M_2)$ its class and $(M_3)$ its meta-class.
 The semantics of a particular level is given by the level above.
-But what gives M_3 its meaning?
-As we were, M_3 was hardcoded in our application.
+But what gives $M_3$ its meaning?
+As we were, $M_3$ was hardcoded in our application.
 In other words, at some point we decided that the concept of an "entity" or "class" would not change.
 But this isn't necessarily true.
-One simple example where extending M_3 makes sense is when defining a static method, i.e., a method that operates over a class and hence should belong to the meta-class.
-Should we need an M_4 to define a fixed structure so that we could adapt the M_3 ?
+One simple example where extending $M_3$ makes sense is when defining a static method, i.e., a method that operates over a class and hence should belong to the meta-class.
+Should we need an $M_4$ to define a fixed structure so that we could adapt the $M_3$ ?
 This points towards a potentially unbounded number of levels (since each level requires an higher - more or equally abstract - level to describe it), thus resulting in a seemingly infinite escalation.
 In other words:

 How do we stop a seemingly infinite escalation of meta-levels?
 We could devise a system were an infinite escalation of meta-levels would be consistent to its semantics, but, pragmatically, computations are more useful if they terminate.
-A solution that would establish an hard-coded structure, such as in the system's native programming language, could easily solve this problem at the expense of reducing both the overall level of transparency (i.e., this structure could not be reflected upon), and its homogeneity (since there would be a dependency on an external definition).
+A solution that would establish an hardcoded structure, such as in the system's native programming language, could easily solve this problem at the expense of reducing both the overall level of transparency (i.e., this structure could not be reflected upon), and its homogeneity (since there would be a dependency on an external definition).
+Another way is to devise a stop condition able to halt the infinite recursion, although how does one establish an infinite number of levels?
+Maybe by induction, though this approach would be significantly more complex.
+Our main goal is to provide enough transparency among all levels so that they are both observable and changeable.